DanielCreggOrganization/w5-lab-storage-sophieboyle1/README.md

 1. Create a new storage service that uses Ionic Storage
 2. Confirm the deletion by attempting to retrieve the data after deletion.

-### Exercise 3: Create a new Movies component which uses your storage service and scores movie names and the year of release.
+### Exercise 3: Create a new Movies page
 1. Use Ionic GUI componenets to improve your UI.
+2. Use your storage service.
+3. Store movie names and the year of their release.

 ## Summary and Further Reading